 Maybe you can have beautiful, flattering, professional images of your own baby’s early days, unlike the handful I’ve got, including these…

 I don’t want people to feel like me.
-I don’t want people to have regrets and disappointments.
-I don’t want people to wish they could turn back time and make different choices, choices that weren’t about money.
+I don’t want you to have regrets and disappointments.
+Don’t wish that you could turn back time and make different choices, choices that weren’t about money.
 I don’t want people to feel like professional photography is a luxury that they can’t have, only to later wish they’d somehow made it work.
 I don’t want you to be another mum who takes all the photos and isn’t in them, especially when you, YOU, are growing them, birthing them and nurturing them.

-I want you to have what I wish I had.
-I want to give to you what I didn’t give to myself.
+Remembering how your older child/ren reacted when they met your new baby for the first time is magical and not to be missed out on.
+I want you to have what I wish I had, to give to you what I didn’t give to myself.

 I promise you, in the months and years to come, the money will mean nothing and the memories will mean everything.
 It might seem hard, even almost impossible, in the here and now, but if you can make it happen, you will never, ever regret investing in these memories.